Posted in Recipes on 03.02.2019

 And carrot cake is like the great grandma of cakes.
 It’s sweet and comforting and will make you feel better because warming spices and lemon frosting.

-If you make this Vegan Carrot Cake or any of the recipes from The Cook & Him we’d LOVE to see!
-Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture! )
+If you make these Carrot Cake or any of the recipes from The Cook & Him we’d LOVE to see!
+Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture!)

 prep: 30 mins / cook: 30 mins / inactive: 0 mins / total: 60 mins / quantity: 8-10 slices